open-mmlab/mmocr/README.md

 Please refer to [model_zoo](https://mmocr.readthedocs.io/en/dev-1.x/modelzoo.html) for more details.

+## Projects

+[Here](projects/README.md) are some implementations of SOTA models and solutions built on MMOCR, which are supported and maintained by community users.
+These projects demonstrate the best practices based on MMOCR for research and product development.
+We welcome and appreciate all the contributions to OpenMMLab ecosystem.

 ## Contributing

 We appreciate all contributions to improve MMOCR.
 Please refer to [CONTRIBUTING.md](.github/CONTRIBUTING.md) for the contributing guidelines.